freya022/LetsEnroll/backend/README.md

 2. Copy `config-template` as `config`
 3. Fill the values in `config/.env`
 4. Fill the values in `config/application.yaml`, values are required unless commented
-5. Go back to the `backend` directory
-6. (Linux) Grant execution permissions on `./gradlew` with `chmod +x ./gradlew`
-7. Generate the latest images with `./gradlew jibDockerBuild`
-8. Start up the stack with `docker compose up -d`
+5. Start up the stack with `docker compose up -d`